sergueik/springboot_study/basic-layered/README.md

 to compile the jar, extract layers and run launcher class `org.springframework.boot.loader.JarLauncher` to avoid having to install the JDK 11 in the host.

+There is no real need to run the application on Java 11 for this.

 ### Usage
 #### Three Step
 * compile and package jar on JDK11 and build Docker image with JDK 11 and maven,in three step